joannely/Photobooth/README.md

-# photobooth
+# Photobooth
-web app for users to upload/search/label/favorite their photos
+website for users to upload/tag/search their photos